-Seven percent of people living in the East Pilbara have been diagnosed with anxiety and 4% with depression while 5% scored high or very high psychological distress using the Kessler 10 scale.
-In the West Pilbara SA3, 6% of the population have been diagnosed with anxiety, 7% with depression and 6% scored high or very high psychological distress.
-These statistics were similar to state rates, with 8% of people have been diagnosed with depression, 9% with anxiety and 8% experienced high psychological distress (Epidemiology Branch, 2021b).
+About 7.6% of people living in the East Pilbara have been diagnosed with anxiety and 4.8% with depression while 5.3% scored high or very high psychological distress using the Kessler 10 scale.
+In the West Pilbara SA3, 6.8% of the population have been diagnosed with anxiety, 7.6% with depression and 6.1% scored high or very high psychological distress.
+These statistics were similar to state rates, with 8.5% of people have been diagnosed with depression, 9.3% with anxiety and 8.8% experienced high psychological distress (Epidemiology Branch, 2021b) (after adjusting for age in the Census data, the prevalence of mental health conditions, including anxiety and depression, for all ages and people aged 15 years and over, respectively were 4.3% and 5.1% in East Pilbara SA3 and 4.9% and 5.7% in West Pilbara SA3 (Public Health Information Development Unit, 2022)).

 Suicide impacts the community in the Pilbara.
 Between 2014 to 2018, eighteen people died from suicide in the West Pilbara and eighteen people died in the East Pilbara.
-This represented representing 6% and 5% of all deaths respectively in the region, compared to a statewide rate of 2% (Australian Institute of Health and Welfare, 2020d).
+This represented representing 6% and 5% of all deaths respectively in the region, compared to a statewide rate of 2% (Australian Institute of Health and Welfare, 2020c).